-Scientists have identified a new phenomenon they describe as "interactive dreaming," in which people who experience deep sleep and lucid dreams are able to follow instructions, answer simple questions, and even solve basic math problems.
+Scientists have identified a new phenomenon they describe as "interactive dreaming," in which people experiencing deep sleep and lucid dreams are able to follow instructions, answer simple questions and even solve basic math problems.

 In addition to adding a new level of understanding to what happens to our brains when we are dreaming, the new study could teach us how to control our REM phase to help us achieve a particular goal, for example, or to treat a particular mental health problem. .